faisal2754/Robocup/README.md

-# utaustinvilla3d
+# Wits FC
 ---
-UT Austin Villa RoboCup 3D simulation team base code release
+This is the modification of the code UT Austin Villa base release for RoboCup 3D simulation.

 ### About:
-This release is based off the UT Austin Villa RoboCup 3D simulation league team.
+This release is based off the UT Austin Villa RoboCup 3D simulation league team and modified for the Wits FC team.

+The demo behavior that came with this code is found on the following links:
 ![demobehavior](https://cloud.githubusercontent.com/assets/7802157/17454416/142ef6c4-5b5a-11e6-900d-7b4fe81beb79.png)
 *Video of default demo behavior: ([YouTube](https://www.youtube.com/watch?v=b47enPRhFR4), [mp4](http://www.cs.utexas.edu/~AustinVilla/sim/3dsimulation/AustinVilla3DSimulationFiles/2016/videos/UTABaseCodeReleaseDemoBehavior.mp4))*

-#### What it includes:
+#### What the code came with:
 * Omnidirectional walk engine based on a double inverted pendulum model
 * A skill description language for specifying parameterized skills/behaviors
 * Getup behaviors for all agent types